asyml/ForteAug/fortex/forteaug/README.md

 update the dependency link after swapping a word).

-Based on this processor, we can plugin a few based algorithms (named Replacment Op), which are implemented in the `ForteAug.algorithms` package.
+Based on this processor, we can plugin a few based algorithms (named Replacment Op), which are implemented in the `fortex.forteaug.algorithms` package.

 ### Dictionary Replacement Op